 Dog parks prevent off-leash animals from infringing on the rights of other community residents and park users such as joggers, small children, and those who may be fearful of dogs.

 Provides an outlet for dog owners to socialize.

 Dog parks are a great place for owners to meet other people with common interests.
 Park users also benefit from the opportunity to ask questions of other owners and find solutions to problems they might be having with their pet.

-Well-exercised dogs are better neighbors who are less likely to create a nuisance, bark excessively and destroy property.
+Well-exercised dogs are more behaved and are less likely to create a nuisance, bark excessively and destroy property.

 View Larger Map